Student spotlight details

-‘Before I began on the PGCert Historical Studies course, I was – and still am – working as a part-time HLTA in a local primary school, whilst raising two children.
+‘Before I started the Postgraduate Certificate in Historical Studies, I was – and still am – working as a part-time HLTA in a local primary school, whilst raising two children.
 Although I am a graduate in Biology, I have always had a deep and abiding love of history and therefore have always regretted my school’s refusal to allow me to study both science and humanities.
 As my children grew older, I promised myself that I would rectify this and pursue a formal course of study in history.
 However, I found that I did not wish to repeat the past by returning to study at an undergraduate level but felt that a Master’s degree in an entirely new discipline might be a little too ambitious!

 'The most rewarding part of the course was the final dissertation.
 The chance to choose your own area of study and direct it in the way you wished to explore was an incredibly demanding and fulfilling experience.
 I had very much enjoyed the class discussions and the opportunity to debate with fellow students, but I felt utterly engrossed in the study of the intimate personal life of a single historical character which my dissertation enabled me to undertake.
 For a while, I felt as though the early modern Lord Chief Justice Sir Mathew Hale had taken up residence in my home!
 I developed a sympathy with him which I had never expected to feel, given the conservative attitudes he held as a deeply Puritan patriarch.